 In July 2015, the FASB issued guidance which requires an entity to measure inventory at the lower of cost or net realizable value.
 Net realizable value is the estimated selling price in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
 This guidance will simplify the subsequent measurement of inventory, as current guidance requires an entity to measure inventory at the lower of cost or market.
 Under current guidance, market could be replacement cost, net realizable value, or net realizable value less an approximately normal profit margin.
 This guidance is effective for our fiscal year ended September 2018.
 Early adoption is permitted.
-We have not assessed the impact this guidance will have on our consolidated financial results.
+The adoption of this guidance in the December quarter did not have a material impact on our consolidated financial statements.